 - Assess the indicators and effects of learned helplessness.

-- Analyze the various types of flexion, used in different training systems, and how to measure them effectively.
+- Analyse the various types of flexion, used in different training systems, and how to measure them effectively.

 - Assess the benefits of adopting scientifically verified behaviour modification techniques.